 It is not the best choice for travelers who want total freedom, remote beaches, or a classic Okinawa road trip.
 In that case, renting a car for one day, or for the northern part of the trip, may be the better decision.

-For a first visit, a 3-day no-car itinerary can work very well: spend one day in Naha, one day in the Kerama Islands, and one day visiting Churaumi Aquarium and northern Okinawa by express bus or guided tour.
+For a first visit, a 3-day no-car itinerary can work very well: spend one day in Naha, one day in the Kerama Islands, and one day visiting Churaumi Aquarium and northern Okinawa by express bus or private tour.
 The key is not to see less of Okinawa, but to choose the parts of Okinawa that work best without driving.

 Hi, I’m Kai.
 I’m a Tokyo-based travel writer, tourism industry insider, and the author of a published guidebook for international visitors to Japan.
 With over 10 years of professional experience at a leading Japanese tourism company, my mission is to help you skip the tourist traps and navigate Japan’s best destinations like a local.
 I believe the perfect day trip is like a traditional kaiseki meal: a beautiful balance of precise planning and unforgettable seasonal discovery.
 When I’m not out conducting field research, you’ll usually find me drafting new itineraries with one of my favorite fountain pens!